FrankM89/UCLA-VIRT-FSF-PT-10-2022-U-LOLC/19-PWA/01-Activities/28-Stu_Mini-Project/README.md

 * As a developer, I want to be able to run `npm run install` in the command line and have all of the client's dependencies installed.

 * As a developer, I want to be able to run `npm run client` in the command line and have just our client start without the server.

+* As a user, I want to be able to install the web application as a PWA.

 ## Acceptance Criteria